 The City of Sarasota provides garbage collection services on the campus.
 The City and County are coordinating with the College to serve the campus solid waste demand.
 The City and County are also coordinating to reduce landfill demand in accordance with the Florida Waste Management Act.
 The College collects its own recycling materials, which are then removed by a private contractor.
 The College should continue to reduce its solid waste generation by expanding the recycling program.

 The College will meet all state and federal regulations in the collection and transportation of its own hazardous wastes and material.

-Coordinating Entities New College Facilities Planning City of Sarasota Public Works Department Contract Service Suppliers for Recycling and Hazardous Wastes
+Contract Service Suppliers for Recycling and Hazardous Wastes